-The Sisters in Crime-CO Book Club July 2020 read is The Fire Thief by Debra Bokur (Longmont), Neighbor Resurrected by Cordy Fitzgerald (Fort Collins), and Revelation by Amy Drayer (Parker).
+The Sisters in Crime-CO Book Club July 2020 reads are The Fire Thief by Debra Bokur (Longmont), Neighbor Resurrected by Cordy Fitzgerald (Fort Collins), and Revelation by Amy Drayer (Parker).

 Free and open to the public.
 Come chat with the author and other readers!
 And if you don’t have a chance to read the book, that’s quite all right.
 Many times we discuss craft and the publishing process as well as the book, so all are welcome!